 Thrivent Investment Management Client Types and Minimum Account Sizes

 Thrivent Investment Management works with a wide range of clients.
-While most are individuals without a high net worth, the firm also serves high-net-worth individuals, retirement plans, charities and businesses.
+While most are individuals without a high net worth, the firm also serves high-net-worth individuals, retirement plans, churches, charities and businesses.

 The minimum account sizes at this firm depend entirely upon what type of account you're looking to open: